pmarcowski/global-biodiversity/README.md

 Try the live demo of the application here: [Live Demo](https://pmarcowski.shinyapps.io/global-biodiversity/).

 ## Features
-- **Interactive map**: Visualize species observations across Poland with detailed popups including images and observation dates.
+- **Interactive map**: Visualize species observations across the world with detailed popups including images and observation dates.
+- **Default view**: Display all species observations for the initial view.
 - **Species search**: Search for species by vernacular or scientific names and filter the observations on the map accordingly.
 - **Observation timeline**: View a bar chart showing the frequency of species observations over time.
 - **AI Summary**: Generate informative overviews and fun facts about currently displayed species or global biodiversity data.
-- **Default view**: Display all species observations for a meaningful initial view.
-- **Modular design**: Built with Shiny modules for improved code maintainability and reusability.
-- **Custom styling**: Enhanced UI with custom CSS for a better user experience.
-- **Performance**: Efficient data handling to ensure fast initialization and responsiveness.

 ## Usage
 The Shiny application serves as the interface for exploring biodiversity data, allowing users to: